 In 2014 another catchy solo pop effort followed entitled ‘Dreaming’.
 That same year saw the release of Scott Alan's ‘Greatest Hits’ which includes ‘I'm Coming Home To You’ featuring Taylor.
 The year after Taylor featured on Sir Ivan's LGBT anthem ‘Kiss All The Bullies Goodbye’.

-The start of RuPaul's Drag Race 2016 RuPaul coincides with the release of a new album ‘Butch Queen’ featuring Taylor on the song ‘Be Someone’.
+The start of RuPaul's Drag Race 2016 RuPaul coincided with the release of a new album ‘Butch Queen’ featuring Taylor on the song ‘Be Someone’.